plshivagami/Unit1.BakedPotatoes/recipe.md

 7. Bake the potato for 45-60 minutes.

 ### Review
   Finally Baked the Potato, it was Awesome.
-Everyone liked it.
+Everyone liked .